 The valley gives visitors a feeling of stepping back thousands of years due to the towering palms, long grasses and mist-covered mountains.

 There are three recommended hikes of the valley, with the shortest taking hikers straight to the palm trees in 30 to 45 minutes and the longest taking in the whole valley and the Hummingbird house in a six-hour loop.

 Cocora Valley is in Salento, Quindio.
 Here’s a full-day tour to check out.

 The Coffee Triangle is an area in the Colombian jungle where coffee growing is at its densest.

-Within this region, the climate and landscapes are perfect for growing coffee in the right conditions.
+This region’s climate and landscapes are perfect for growing coffee in the right conditions.

 Due to its cultural significance, the area is a UNESCO World Heritage status.

 While the landscape is beautiful and well worth exploring, head to the small town of Salento, which is a charming picture of traditional and colourful architecture.